-Sarah Bowling lives and works in Denver, Colorado.
+Sarah Bowling lives and works in Pittsburgh, PA.
 Bowling received her BFA in Painting and Sculpture from the School of the Art Institute of Chicago in 2016.
 Her work has been exhibited in solo and group shows across the country, including Aggregate Space, Oakland, CA, Sullivan Gallery, and Archer Beach Haus, both in Chicago, IL among others.
 In 2017 she was selected to attend the ACRE Residency in Steuben, WI and in 2018 began her two year residency program at RedLine in Denver, CO.
 Her work is in several private collections across the country.

 In her work, Sarah Bowling explores the constructs of desire: the expectations of sexuality and the phases of intimacy and vulnerability within relationships and the self.
 It is desire that gives shape to absence.
 Often veiled in defensive tones and sweet nothings, her art questions the disconnect of tenderness and solidity, the fragmentary self and the societal “whole”.
 Through the use of blunt statements, suggestive imagery, and material choice, her works both penetrate and restrict the tenuous expression of internal desires and the absent objects that give purpose to fantasy.